rust-lang/rust/src/doc/rustdoc/src/unstable-features.md

 [unstable-masked]: ../unstable-book/language-features/doc-masked.html
 [issue-masked]: https://github.com/rust-lang/rust/issues/44027

+## Document primitives

+Since primitive types are defined in the compiler, there's no place to attach documentation attributes.
+The `#[doc(primitive)]` attribute is used by the standard library to provide a way to generate documentation for primitive types, and requires `#![feature(doc_primitive)]` to enable.

 ## Unstable command-line arguments

 These features are enabled by passing a command-line flag to Rustdoc, but the flags in question are